Dr Sara Ramos Pinto

 Student education

-During my time at the University of Leeds, I have contributed teaching for MA programmes in Applied Translation, Audiovisual Translation and Interpreting.
+During my time at the University of Leeds, I have contributed teaching for MA programmes in Applied Translation, in Audiovisual Translation and Localisation, in Interpreting and in Film Studies.
 I have convened and taught cross-programme modules in specialised translation and translation theory where I offered lectures in news and theatre translation focused on the challenges they pose but also they make us rethink established translation concepts such as text, source text or equivalence.
-I have also contributed with teaching on more specialised modules in audiovisual translation, EN-PT-EN subtitling, computer-assisted translation and literary translation.
+I have also contributed with teaching on more specialised modules in audiovisual translation, EN-PT-EN subtitling, computer-assisted translation, literary translation and film studies.

 Parallel to my teaching at MA level, I have also contributed to undergraduate teaching in intercultural communication as well as Doctoral studies.
 I currently supervise eight PhD students in the areas of audiovisual translation, game localisation, and professional practices.